I’m Nicole Antoinette, and I’m obsessed with helping you build a bullshit-free life.

 7. I have a BS in Food Studies from NYU, and I spent three years teaching cooking classes at Williams Sonoma.
 If I’m being honest, the highlight of those three years was the afternoon I sold $650 worth of baking supplies to Mary Kate Olsen.
 A close second was the time a large, high-powered chocolate fountain exploded all over me and the 25+ people who were watching me demonstrate “how easy” it was to use.

-8. My inexplicable and undying obsession with the Twilight Saga has reached a point where between the original books themselves and the eleventy thousand supplementary books of critical essays I’ve purchased and refuse to get rid of, we’re about to need a new bookcase.
+8. My inexplicable and undying obsession with the Twilight Saga has reached a point where between the original books themselves and the eleventy thousand supplementary books of critical essays I’ve purchased and refuse to get rid of, I’m about to need a new bookcase.
 Seriously.
 Seriously.
 What can I say?
-I love me some Edward Cullen.
+The heart wants what it wants.

 9. I spent the first five years of my professional life as Director of a children’s summer camp, where I learned two important lessons: 1) Every person, no matter how small, should be allowed to express an opinion, and 2) I look really awesome in purple facepaint.